MicrosoftDocs/fabric-docs/docs/data-factory/change-data-capture-from-sap-to-onelake-with-azure-data-factory.md

    a:::image type="content" source="media/change-data-capture-from-sap-to-onelake-with-azure-data-factory/add-new-client-secret.png" alt-text="Screenshot showing where to add a new client secret, description, and expiration policy.":::

 1. Copy the **Value** of the client secret.
-This completes the service principal configuration in Microsoft Entra ID.
+This step completes the service principal configuration in Microsoft Entra ID.

    :::image type="content" source="media/change-data-capture-from-sap-to-onelake-with-azure-data-factory/client-secret-value.png" alt-text="Screenshot showing where to find the client secret value.":::